rehierl/node-tree-outliner/1-1-3-graph-theory/0-3-operations-unary.md

 * replace `u` by `w` in any edge `uEx` and `xEu`
 * likewise, replace `v` by `w`

-vertex identification

-* aka. vertex contraction
+vertex identification/contraction - i.e. **VC**

-* `u` and `v` may or may not be (strictly) connected
+* `u` and `v` may or may not be adjacent
-* i.e. more general than edge contraction
+* i.e. VC is more general than EC
+* i.e. EC is a special case of VC
+* edges between `u` and `v` become loops
+* i.e. loops may or may not be allowed

+vertex cleaving/splitting

+* split one vertex into two vertices
+* i.e. reverse to vertex contraction

 path contraction

 * contract a path into a single edge
-* edges connected to intermediary vertices may be removed or connected to the end vertices
+* edges connected to intermediary vertices may be removed
+* or connected to the path's end vertices

+(unclear - path contraction)

+* what exactly happens to inner vertices?
+* note - the path is merged into an edge, not a single vertex
+* note - edges incident to an inner vertex may end up ...
+* being incident to one endpoint or the other

+twisting

+* given two disjoint graphs G1 and G2, and some other graph G
+* (u1,v1 in V1), (u2,v2 in V2) and (u,v in V)
+* identify (u1,u2 as u in G) and (v1,v2 as v in G)
+* a twisting G* of G with respect to {u,v}
+* identifies u1 with v2, and v1 with u2
+* (completely unclear meaning)

 application